luiscoco/Azure_SDK_Sample1_CreateResourceGroup/README.md

 # How to create an Azure Resource Group with a .NET 8 console application and Azure SDK for .NET

-## 0. Prerequisite
+## 0. Prerequisites

 1. Create an **Azure Free account**: https://azure.microsoft.com/en-us/free

-2. Install Azure CLI on Windows: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli
+2. Install **Azure CLI** on Windows: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli

 3. Confirme the Azure CLI installation running this command: